Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Introduction

 After this, in \Cref{section:heightbounds} we start by establishing the height bounds needed to deduce our Large Galois orbits statements based on our previous work in \cite{papaseffbrsieg}.
 We finish our exposition in \Cref{section:applizp} by noting down the Large Galois orbits statement we need and recording some examples of Zilber-Pink type statements that follow readily from these coupled with the results of \cite{habeggerpila1} and \cite{daworr4}.\\

 \textbf{Acknowledgments:} The author thanks Yves Andr\'e for answering some questions about his work on G-functions and Chris Daw for interesting discussions around Andr\'e's G-functions method.
+The author is grateful to Bijay Bhatta and Martin Orr for pointing out errors in the statements of \Cref{heightboundzp}, \Cref{lgozp}, and \Cref{zpgen} in an earlier version of this paper.
+Finally, the author is grateful to the anonymous referee for their many useful remarks, suggestions, and corrections on the material of the original manuscript.

 Throughout this work the author was supported by Michael Temkin's ERC Consolidator Grant 770922 - BirNonArchGeom.
+During the revision process the author received funding by the European Union (ERC, SharpOS, 101087910), and by the ISRAEL SCIENCE FOUNDATION (grant No. 2067/23).